Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Numbness in the affected area

-• Puffiness of the skin
+• Swelling of the skin

-• Pain in the limbs
+• Pain in limbs

 • Loss of sensation

-• Difficulty in making movements
+• Difficulty making movements

 • Shooting pain

-general description
+General description

 The neurological syndrome we are considering is quite common.
-Compression (squeezing) of the nerves leads to a variety of pains, which, accordingly, occur in a variety of places: in the limbs, in the neck, in the lower back.
-Often, pain can also occur in the area of certain internal organs, for example, in the area of \u200b\u200bthe stomach or heart.
+Compression (squeezing) of nerves leads to a wide variety of pain, which, accordingly, occurs in a variety of places: in the limbs, in the neck, in the lower back.
+Often pain can also occur in the area of certain internal organs, for example, in the stomach or heart.

 Causes of radicular syndrome